 In 2005, Sprott, Wildenberg and Azizi found a high-dimensional Lotka-Volterra multi-species competitive model that exhibits spatiotemporal chaos.
 In 2006, Vano, Wildenberg, Anderson, Noel and Sprott discovered chaos in basic Lotka-Volterra models of four competing species.
-In this paper, we applied active control method to derive new results for the global chaos synchronization of Lotka-Volterra biological systems with four competing species discovered by Vano, Wildenberg, Anderson, Noel and Sprott.
-MATLAB plots were given to illustrate chaos in the Vano competitive biological system and also the global chaos synchronization of the Vano competitive biological systems via active control method.
+In this paper, we applied active control method to derive new results for the anti-synchronization of Lotka-Volterra biological systems with four competing species discovered by Vano, Wildenberg, Anderson, Noel and Sprott.
+MATLAB plots have been shown to demonstrate all the main results derived in this work.